Last Updated on September 25, 2022 by Sorin Petroj

 7. Victas Brand

 Noriyuki Suzuki started the company in 1931 in Kitaoji, Tokyo.
-In the beginning, the company specialized in manufacturing celluloid balls and then expanded its product line to produce equipment for players worldwide.
+Initially, the company specialized in manufacturing celluloid balls and then expanded its product line to produce equipment for players worldwide.
 Victas played a critical role in the evolution of table tennis.

 The brand was part of several mergers in the past, and its name changed a few times.
 The current name, Victas Company Ltd., was adapted in 2017 after letting go of Yamato Takkyu Company Limited.

-The name Victas combines the Japanese word Ashita, which means tomorrow, and Victory’s English word.
+Victas combines the Japanese word Ashita, tomorrow, and Victory’s English word.

 - 1946- Takashi Suzuki Peace -TSP- is founded (we currently know it as Total Support for Players).